JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 #### ARIA-DESCRIBEDBY

-aria-describedby is used in the same way as aria-labelledby except it provides a description with additional information that the user might need.
+aria-describedby is used in the same way as aria-labelledby except it provides a description with additional information that the user might need, after the initial announcement of the element.

 ```html
 <form